Camden Artist Residency Autumn 2021 – Open for applications

-The Swiss Church invites artists to apply for a three-month residency from March to May 2021.
-The artists will have access to the Church over this period and a workspace can be arranged if wished.
+The Swiss Church invites artists to apply for a three-month residency from September to November 2021.
+The artists will have access to the church over this period and a workspace can be arranged if wished.
 An opportunity to be mentored by an appropriate Swiss Church Art Committee member can also be requested.
 Artists from all artistic disciplines as well as curators are encouraged to apply.
 The artist in residence is asked to share extracts of their work with the public at the end of the residency.

 Throughout its history, the Swiss Church London has fostered a dialogue between art and faith, between parishioners and cultural practitioners coming to the space.
 Therefore, the Swiss Church continues to contribute towards current and broad socio-political conversations within an increasingly secular society.
 Arts and music connect to the story of our society and culture.
 We create a threshold between the sacred and secular worlds, exploring the common ground and what Christianity means to us today.